Safeguarding 'at risk' adults and children

 4.4 The University Safeguarding Officers are responsible for nominating deputies to ensure that a nominated individual is available during normal working hours, to ensure that all allegations can be dealt with without delay.

-4.5 Any allegations or suspicions of abuse must be reported without delay to a relevant person, as listed below, who must then take prompt action.
+4.5 Any allegations or suspicions of abuse must be reported without delay to a relevant person, or agency, as listed below.

-In the event there is a risk of immediate serious harm to a child or an adult at risk the emergency services should be contacted via 999 or the police via the 101 service.
+• In the event there is a risk of immediate serious harm to a child or an adult at risk the emergency services should be contacted via 999 or the police via the 101 service.
 Anybody can make a referral in these circumstances.
-The relevant University Safeguarding Officer should then be notified of the case.
+The relevant University Safeguarding Officer or external agency should then be notified of the case.

 4.6 University Safeguarding Officers will share information, as appropriate with relevant colleagues to ensure that the relevant authorities both within and outside of the University are involved and that any necessary processes can be followed (for example, depending on the nature of the allegations, it may be necessary to make a disclosure to the Disclosure and Barring Service.)